pencil-code/pencil-code/README.md

 ```sh
 svn checkout https://pencil-code.org/svn/trunk pencil-code --username=<your-username>
 ```
-where `<your-username>` is your username on account.pencil-code.org
+where `<your-username>` is your GitHub username that you should use identically to register on account.pencil-code.org for write access to the code repository.
+For read-only access, a username is not required.

 To get started, run one of the samples:
 ```sh